aws/chalice/README.rst

     app = Chalice(app_name="helloworld")

-    # Whenver an object is uploaded to 'mybucket'
+    # Whenever an object is uploaded to 'mybucket'
     # this lambda function will be invoked.

     @app.on_s3_event(bucket='mybucket')